NVIDIA/NVFlare/docs/index.rst

 NVIDIA FLARE
 ############

-NVIDIA FLARE (NVIDIA Federated Learning Application Runtime Environment) is a domain-agnostic, open-source, extensible SDK that allows researchers and data scientists to adapt existing ML/DL workflows (PyTorch, RAPIDS, Nemo, TensorFlow) to a federated paradigm; and enables platform developers to build a secure, privacy preserving offering for a distributed multi-party collaboration.
+NVIDIA FLARE (NVIDIA Federated Learning Application Runtime Environment) is a domain-agnostic, open-source, extensible SDK that allows researchers and data scientists to adaptexisting ML/DL workflows (PyTorch, RAPIDS, Nemo, TensorFlow) to a federated paradigm; and enables platform developers to build a secure, privacy preserving offering for a distributed multi-party collaboration.

-Federated learning allows for multiple clients each with their own data to collaborate together without having to share their actual data.
-This allows for different parties located any place in the world to use their local secure protected data to perform tasks coordinated by an FL server set up in the secure cloud to achieve better learning results.
+Federated learning allows multiple clients, each with their own data, to collaborate without sharing data.
+Different parties or institutions located throughtout the world can perform a set of tasks on their own local data, coordinated by a secure, central Federated Learning server, to build a global model.
+NVIDIA FLARE enables this collaborative workflow without ever needing to give external access to a participants' local data.

-NVIDIA FLARE is built on a componentized architecture, which allows researchers to customize workflows to their liking and experiment with different ideas quickly.
+NVIDIA FLARE is built on a componentized architecture that allows researchers to customize workflows to their liking and experiment with different ideas quickly.

 With NVIDIA FLARE 2.1.0, :ref:`High Availability (HA) <high_availability>` and :ref:`Multi-Job Execution <multi_job>`
 introduce new concepts and change the way the system needs to be configured and operated.
 See